 A veteran must meet a certain eligibility criterion before getting IU.
 The eligibility criterion is as follows:

 - You must be a veteran.

 - You must have at least one service-connected disability rated at 60% or higher

 - Or have two or more service-connected disabilities with one being at least one disability rated at 40% or more with a combines rating of 70% or more

 - You must be unable to maintain substantially gainful employment as a result of service-connected disabilities.

 Substantially Gainful Employment and Sheltered Work

 What is substantially gainful employment?
 It is employment that provides a wage greater than the poverty level.
 As of 2021, the federal poverty level for a single person is $12,880 per year.
 Simply put, if the veteran’s earnings are less than the threshold, then they are not considered to be gainfully employed.

-It is possible to work and obtain IU benefits.
-The VA does recognize that some jobs are considered to be “sheltered work”.
-This is a protected employment or a “sheltered” work environment that would provide special accommodations to the veteran that would not be provided to any other employee.
-If you are a veteran wondering if you work in a sheltered environment, you can ask yourself if you were to leave your current position, would your employer replace your current position?
+Do you wonder if you work in a sheltered environment?
+Ask yourself if you were to leave your current position, would your employer replace your current position?
 Is your current position created just for you and your disabilities?